nebius/nebius-solution-library/vpn_vm_and_k8s_routing/README.md

-# Wireguard VPN instance
+# Wireguard VPN + IPIP Gateway instance

-This Terraform solution deploys a Wireguard VPN instance that serves as a secure jump host for your infrastructure.
-It improves the security by minimizing the use of Public IPs and limiting access to the rest of the environment.
+This first part of solution deploys a Wireguard VPN instance that serves as a secure jump host for your infrastructure.
+Additionally there is an IPIP gateway deployed inside the instance to cionfigure custom routing for site-to-site VPN deployment cases.
+Wireguard is just used as an example, you can deploy your own VPN solution inside this same instance.

 ## Prerequisites